OVeNet: Offset Vector Network for Semantic Segmentation: Related Work

 Lately, transformers have been successful in computer vision tasks demonstrating their effectiveness.
 ViT \cite{dosovitskiy2020image} was the first attempt to use the vanilla transformer architecture \cite{vaswani2017attention} for image classification without extensive modification.
 Unlike later methods, such as PVT \cite{wang2021pyramid} and Swin \cite{liu2021swin}, that incorporated vision-specific inductive biases into their architectures, the plain ViT suffers inferior performance on dense predictions due to weak prior assumptions.
 To tackle this problem, the ViT-Adapter \cite{chen2022vision} was introduced, which allowed plain ViT to achieve comparable performance to vision-specific transformers and achieves the SOTA performance on this task.

 \PAR{Semantic segmentation loss functions.} Image segmentation has highly correlated outputs among the pixels.
 Converting pixel labeling problem into an independent problem can lead to problems such as producing results that are spatially inconsistent and have unwanted artifacts, making pixel-level classification unnecessarily challenging.
 To solve this problem, several techniques \cite{krahenbuhl2011efficient, chen2015learning, zheng2015conditional, liu2015semantic} have been developed, such as integrating structural information into segmentation.
 For instance, Chen et al. \cite{chen2017deeplab} utilized denseCRF \cite{krahenbuhl2011efficient} for refining the final segmentation result.
 Following, Zheng et al. \cite{zheng2015conditional} and Liu et al. \cite{liu2015semantic} made the CRF module differentiable within the deep neural network.
-Other methods that have been used to encode structures include pairwise low-level image cues like grouping affinity \cite{maire2016affinity, liu2017learning} and contour cues \cite{bertasius2016semantic, chen2016semantic}.
-GANs \cite{radford2015unsupervised} are another alternative for imposing structural regularity in the neural network output.
+Other methods that have been used to encode structures include pairwise low-level image cues like grouping affinity (e.g. SPNs~\cite{liu2017learning}, Affinity CNNs~\cite{maire2016affinity}) and contour cues \cite{bertasius2016semantic, chen2016semantic}.
+InverseForm~\cite{borse2021inverseform} is another boundary-aware loss term using an inverse-transformation network, which efficiently learns the degree of parametric transformations between estimated and target boundaries.
+GANs \cite{radford2015unsupervised} are an alternative for imposing structural regularity in the neural network output.
 However, these methods may not work well in cases where there are changes in visual appearance or may require expensive iterative inference procedures.
 Thus, Ke et. al. \cite{ke2018adaptive} introduced AAFs, which are easier to train than GANs and more efficient than CRF without run-time inference.
 There has been also proposed another loss function \cite{neven2019instance} suitable for in real time applications that pulls the spatial embeddings of pixels belonging to the same instance together.